distributed-technologies/.github/profile/README.md

 These are the projects that we as team Distributed Technologies are currently working on.

 #### Secure compute and communications platform (SCCP)
-The Secure Compute and Communication Platform (SCCP) project is an attempt at creating a modern, fast, secure, robust, and uniform platform for running a variety of application suites for running and monitoring the Danish energy grid.
-We are developing this platform to enable other teams at Energinet to create algorithms that can run on the platform and in the future make decisions for the danish power grid.
+The Secure Compute and Communication Platform (SCCP) project is an attempt at creating a modern, fast, secure, robust, and uniform platform for running a variety of application suites for running and monitoring infrastructure.

 If you are visiting this page to try out this platform and develop applications for it, please visit the [Yggdrasil repository](https://github.com/distributed-technologies/yggdrasil) for instructions on how to deploy our platform to Azure in a simple and fast way.